Mefitek/digital-electronics-1/labs/Projekt/README.md

 ## References

-In this document we claim not to be referencing any information from a 3rd side webpage.
+In this document we claim not to be referencing any information from a 3rd party webside.